MegaLOD-project/arrowheads/ms/readme.md

-# Arrowhead Project Metadata Schemes
+# MegaLOD Project Metadata Schemes
-These two metadata schemes were created to be used with the Arrowhead Metadata Application Profile (see https://purl.org/ah/map/)
+These two metadata schemes were created to be used with the MegaLOD Metadata Application Profile (see https://purl.org/ah/map/)

 # Excavation Metadata Scheme
 URI: https//purl.org/ah/ms/exacavation/